swenson/mathx/README.md

 An extended math library for Go.

-Support arbitrary precision floating-point number, decimals, number theory operations, algebraic operations, and others.

-Currently a work-in-progress, alpha quality.
+Currently a work-in-progress, beta quality.

 `go get github.com/swenson/mathx`

+## Experimental

+The experimental library is for more alpha-quality work, and things in it may disappear at anytime.

 ## License